WPAY (AM): WTTO

-1520 AM in Toledo, Ohio was established in 1966.
-Its first call letters being WTTO, it was known as "Weetow 15" with a Top 40 format to compete with 1470 WOHO (now defunct) and 1560 WTOD (Now WWYC).
+The station was established in 1966 as WTTO, It was known as "Weetow 15" with a Top 40 format to compete with 1470 WOHO (later WLQR) and 1560 WTOD (now WWYC).
 It also competed with 800 CKLW from Detroit/Windsor, Ontario.
-The station had its studios on the 4th floor of the Commodore Perry Hotel in Downtown Toledo.
+The station had its studios on the fourth floor of the Commodore Perry Hotel in Downtown Toledo.
+Legendary Deejays Larry Weseman "Larry Love" and Ron Sobczak "Tommy Collins" were the Top Air Personalities.
+Ron Sobczak died in 2022.
+James K. Davis also was on air during the early days of WTTO.
+He later went on to become CKLW Big 8 air personality Big Jim Edwards during the glory days of the 50,000 watt AM Top 40 highly rated radio station that served Windsor/Detroit, Toledo and Cleveland.

 WTUU

-In 1975, the call letters were changed to WTUU.
+In 1975, the call sign was changed to WTUU.
 The station switched to a country music format becoming known as "Fun Country W-15-2".

 WANR, WGOR, WVOI

-Sometime later, 1520AM adopted an all-news radio format with the call letters WANR featuring programming from NBC Radio's News and Information Service.
+Sometime later, 1520 AM adopted an all-news radio format with the call sign WANR featuring programming from NBC Radio's News and Information Service.
 The news format was unsuccessful and the station was sold.
 The call sign was changed to WGOR in 1976; the station took on a religious format.
-With yet another change in ownership, the call letters were later changed to WVOI.
-In 1981, after WKLR 99.9 FM, dropped it's Rhythm and blues format, in favor of country music.
-WVOI launched an urban contemporary music format.
+With yet another change in ownership, the call sign was later changed to WVOI.
+In 1981, after WKLR 99.9 FM dropped its R&B format in favor of country music, WVOI launched an urban contemporary music format.
 This format was successful and lasted until the later part of the 1990s.

 Dominion 1520

-In 1998, the calls were changed to WDMN (which stood for Dominion) when the Cornerstone Church of Maumee Ohio acquired the station.
-The station took on a Gospel music format.
+In 1998, the call sign was changed to WDMN (which stood for Dominion) when the Cornerstone Church of Maumee, Ohio, acquired the station.
+The station took on a gospel music format.

-1520 WNWT Talk Radio
+Talk radio

 In April 2008, WDMN dropped Gospel music and changed its format to talk radio.
 The format was a combination of progressive and conservative talk radio programming.
 Some traditional and smooth jazz was played on the weekends.
 The station was also an affiliate of CNN.
-On July 1, 2008, the station changed its calls to WNWT.
+On July 1, 2008, the station changed its call sign to WNWT.

-Sale to Education Media Foundation
+Educational Media Foundation ownership

-On January 22, 2009 it was announced that the Educational Media Foundation had purchased WNWT.
-On April 23, 2009 WNWT's talk format was dropped and it started airing K-Love.
+On January 22, 2009, it was announced that the Educational Media Foundation had purchased WNWT.
+On April 23, 2009, WNWT's talk format was dropped and it started airing K-Love.